 North Shore works with oil and gas operations to manage benzene emissions from glycol dehydrators and refrigeration systems to meet benzene reduction policies in western Canada, specifically AER Directive 039.
 North Shore prepares and issues Dehydrator Engineering and Operations Sheets (DEOS) for all dehydrators and refrigeration systems for our clientele and prepares the annual Dehydrator Benzene Inventory List.
 North Shore also coordinates lab sampling and data gathering on behalf of our clients in order to prepare the DEOS and annual inventory.

-North Shore works closely with our clients to ensure their units are being optimized and operator within the Annual Emission Limits of Directive 039.
-Should a dehydrator or refrigeration system exceed the unit specific benzene emission limit, or a facility exceed the site benzene emission limit, North Shore works with our clientele to develop benzene reduction strategies for each site and assist in self disclosures and Corrective Action Plan (CAPs) to bring our clients into compliance.
+North Shore works closely with our clients to ensure their units are being optimized and operated within the Annual Emission Limits of Directive 039.
+Should a dehydrator or refrigeration system exceed the unit specific benzene emission limit, or a facility exceed the site benzene emission limit, North Shore works with our clients to develop benzene reduction strategies for each site and assists in self-disclosures and Corrective Action Plan (CAPs) to bring our clients into compliance.